SadhukhanR/bmiconsole/README.md

 ## Installation
 Before Installing Read Carefully !!
 ### Recommend Python Library :
-To run this program you need some python special library, [Matplotlib](https://matplotlib.org) & [Numpy](https://numpy.org)
+To run this program you need python3 or python3.9 and some special library, [Matplotlib](https://matplotlib.org) & [Numpy](https://numpy.org)

 ### Steps :